 There are no classrooms with tables and chairs; it is simply acres of learning opportunities being nurtured with a lot of hard labour.
 The local village farmers have warmly embraced the idea that an international charity has chosen their village to be it’s headquarters in South Sudan.
 Hope and enthusiasm has replaced gloom and despair.

-Forty acres has been cleared of grass and brush, the soil has been turned, crops have been grown and hungry families have been fed.
+Forty acres has been cleared of grass and brush, the soil has been turned, crops are being grown and hungry families are being fed.
 It’s a small and modest beginning, but the local farmers rejoice.

 The people of the Obbo region desire change.
 They wish to modernize their primitive farming methods and are seeking assistance from groups like HPI to assist them in finding solutions to make the transition.

-The Experimental Farm will mostly focus upon developing improved cropping methods and upon introducing additional food group varieties.
+The Experimental Farm is largely focused upon developing improved cropping methods and upon introducing additional food group varieties.
 Plants exhibiting the strongest characteristics will be cultivated for seed stock production to be provided firstly to the farmers of the Obbo region, and then to other interested neighbouring groups.
 The primary focus of the AAC will be to teach technical skills—agricultural for most part—but be diverse enough to include a wide variety of learning opportunities.

-Initially, most of the programs offered will be tailored to meet the immediate needs and life experiences of the local people.
+Initially, most of the programs offered have been tailored to meet the immediate needs and life experiences of the local people.
 Recognizing the current lack of necessary resources and expertise required to meet many of the teaching needs at the AAC, Humanity’s Promise has sought help from the international educational community.

 HPI felt it was imperative to establish an alliance with an organization that could provide a learning experience within the agricultural industry.
 Humanity’s Promise found that alliance with Kinneret College in Israel.
 Kinneret College will provide hands-on learning opportunities for ten of the brightest and most agriculturally minded young farmers from the Obbo Region.